isaacnfairplay/webbedduck/BRANCH_CHANGELOG.md

 # Branch Changelog

+## Follow-up: HTTP route execution complexity trims
+- Extract `_resolve_route_request`, `_ensure_supported_format`, and chunk-specific helpers inside `webbed_duck/server/http/app.py` so parameter binding, cache key creation, and streaming payloads each have focused, low-branch responsibilities.
+- Rework `_stream_handle` to reuse the new helpers and cut duplicate read loops while keeping Arrow, CSV/JSON, and Parquet behaviour unchanged.
+- Capture the complexity report outputs for the HTTP stack to document how the reorganised helpers keep cyclomatic scores for the FastAPI surface in check.

 ## Complexity reduction: directive guard dispatch
 - Replace the branching-heavy `_directives_for_spec` guard handling with a data-driven registry so each guard declares a concise builder.
 - Add focused helpers for choices, regex, mapping-based, and compare guards to cut duplicated filtering logic while preserving option semantics.